Waramer/LARM_Repo/README.md

 This repository contains all the work of the group in the course LARM.

-# In **master**
-This master branch contains all the work, including the tutorials and the drafts.

 # In **challenge3**
 This branch contains the work done to achieve the third challenge.